Stewardship

 Many Mountaineers courses require stewardship hours as a graduation requirement.
 Each year, nearly 500 students earn their Stewardship Credit badge, contributing over 3,600 hours of labor on state and federal lands in Washington.
 Students participate in restoration activities, trail work, or historic lookout maintenance with The Mountaineers or with community partners.

-The Mountaineers partners with other conservation organizations to provide our members valuable opportunities to give back to our natural places.
+In addition to stewardship activities directly hosted by The Mountaineers, many organizations offer a wide variety of stewardship opportunities throughout the state.
 Members are not limited to the stewardship activities listed on our website.
-There’s a plethora of opportunities hosted directly through partner organizations.
-If you attend a work party with another organization, please forward your confirmation email from the partner organization to info@mountaineers.org after completing your stewardship hours to receive the badge.
-Learn more about our partner organizations and find more opportunities to give to Washington’s public lands.
+If you attend a work party with an external organization, please forward your confirmation email from that organization to info@mountaineers.org after completing your stewardship hours to receive the badge.